jredenius/HD2SDGK/README.md

 2) If you open the Steam Overlay when you are readying-up for the mission, you can see your selected strats through the background.
      - However, you can use the web interface to update the Stream Deck at any time, including in-mission.
 3) Use additional Kit buttons when there are effects that give you free Stratagems.
+4) You can move Kit buttons.
+It does not matter where they are located in your Stream Deck profile.